yoriyatana/VRR-on-KVM/vRR-on-PVE.md

 Save the file and reboot.

-#### Part4: Create vRR VM using command line interface
+### Part4: Create vRR VM using command line interface
 Copy the vRR image to the PVE server via SCP or SFTP

-Rename it to the name you want to call the disk.
-I.E. VMid 106 and disk called vm-106-disk-1.qcow2:
+Rename it to the name you want to call the disk. *I.E. VMid 106 and disk called vm-106-disk-1.qcow2*
 ```
 export VM=$(pvesh get /cluster/nextid | grep -oE '[0-9]*')
 cp jinstall64-vrr-14.2R7.5-domestic.img vm-$VM-disk-1.qcow2
 ```

-Create the new VM with the qm command.
+Create the new VM with the `qm` command.
 You must specify the VM name, memory, and image location.
 The amount of memory depends on your deployment.
 ```
 qm create $VM --net0 e1000,bridge=vmbr0 --net1 e1000,bridge=vmbr1 --cores 4 --cpu host --name vRR --memory 8192 --bootdisk ide0 --serial0 socket
 ```